OskarVagero/highRES-Europe-WF/README.md

 3. Activate the snakemake environment `conda activate snakemake`
 4. Download the required data from [Zenodo](www.google.com)
 5. Configure the workflow with the Snakefile and config.yaml so that the paths fit your setup.
-6. Run the snakemake workflow `snakemake --cores 16 --use-conda
+6. Run the snakemake workflow `snakemake --cores 16 --use-conda` (the number of cores should be based on the individual setup)

 ## Model description
 highRES has been used in a number of other peer-reviewed papers.
 [Price and Zeyringer, 2022](https://doi.org/10.1016/j.softx.2022.101003) is the associated software publication, whereas [Price et al., 2023](https://doi.org/10.1016/j.energy.2022.125450) is the most recent publication within the European framework.